Stephenson-Software/Kreatures/README.md

 I created this application in 2017 as I was getting into python for the first time.
 It was one of the first programs that I was proud of.

 ## Interakt
-This idea is expanded upon in the [Interakt](https://github.com/McCoy-Software-Solutions/Interakt) project.
+The ideas in this project are generalized and expanded upon in the [Interakt](https://github.com/McCoy-Software-Solutions/Interakt) project.